Why is an EIS required?

 - refining the design of the project to avoid or minimise impacts

-- integrating the findings of any engagement and the assessment of the impacts of the project
+- integrating the findings of these key activities into a justification and evaluation of the project as a whole.

 The EIS must be easy to understand, rigorous and as succinct as possible.